 - Share this article on Tumblr

-In March, Walt Disney CEO Bob Iger said the new project would begin filming in May and will be set 30 years after the events in 1983’s Return of the Jedi.
-“There will be some very familiar faces along with a trio of new young leads,” he said during Disney’s annual shareholder’s meeting in Portland, Ore.
+In March, Disney CEO Bob Iger said that Episode VII will be set 30 years after the events in 1983’s Return of the Jedi.

 Sign up for THR news straight to your inbox every day